 It was when we grew to be adults that we started placing limits on ourselves and let our minds grow soft

 I believed anything was possible when I was a child.
 I had no limitations and am sure you didn't either.
 What went wrong with us?

-We were told to be proper, do as we were told and most of the time, at least in my case, told NO far too many times.
+We were told to be proper, do as we were told and most of the time and told “no” far too many times.

 Let Go Of Everything You Have Been Told

-If you have been dreaming about jumping to the next level in your running, then you need to start, right now, today, working toward that dream.
+If you have been dreaming about jumping to the next level in your running make the commitment to do so.

 There has to be a change.

-This is close to my heart because I have seen so many runners quit because they thought they were not good enough or even worse, we’re not told often enough that they had the capability.
+This is close to my heart because I have seen so many runners quit because they thought they were not good enough.

 If given the chance, mentor someone with your knowledge and expertise and also be willing to listen and learn from them as well.